ome/omero-documentation/omero/developers/Modules/Search.rst

 Assuming these entries above for Image.name:

 -  searching for **GFP-H2B** returns 1, 2, 3 and 4, because of the tokenizing on the hyphen and joining of the tokens by an **OR**.
--  searching for **"GFP H2B"** only returns 1 and 2, since the quotes enforce the exact sequence of the terms and the query is built with an **AND**.
+-  searching for **"GFP H2B"** only returns 1 and 2, since the quotes enforce the exact sequence of the tokens and the query is built with an **AND**.
--  searching for **GFP H2B** returns 1, 2, 3 and 4, since the two terms
+-  searching for **GFP H2B** returns 1, 2, 3 and 4, since the two tokens
    are joined by an **OR**.
 -  searching for **"GFP-H2B"** returns 1 and 2.